 This system will also help them set up freshman orientation.
-Some colleges group freshman according to intended major, so if you put down English on your application, you will be with other English majors during those first days at the school.
+Some colleges group freshmen according to their intended major, so if you put down English on your application, you will be with other English majors during those first days at the school.

 At Other Schools, It Won’t Matter